Academic Catalog

 Basic theory of medical imaging.
 Introduction to magnetic resonance imaging and spectroscopy, ultrasound; diagnostic radiology: radiography, fluoroscopy, CT, digital radiography, and mammography.
 Offered Fall.

-Prerequisite: ROC 5010 (may be taken concurrently) with a minimum grade of C
+Prerequisites: ROC 5010 with a minimum grade of C (may be taken concurrently)

 Restriction(s): Enrollment is limited to Graduate level students.